4ms/metamodule-docs-website/docs/troubleshooting.md

 13. Go to `Settings > Update` on the MetaModule, and follow the update procedure normally.
 Make sure you still have the rescue SD Card inserted into the MetaModule, and that you don't have a USB drive inserted.
-The rescue SD Card contains a firmare update folder that has the bootloaders.
+The rescue SD card contains a firmware update folder that has the bootloaders.
 Do not replace this with another version, or change it in any way.
-The goal of this step is to re-install the bootloaders from the rescue SD Card's into the MetaModule's internal memory.
+The goal of this step is to re-install the bootloaders from the rescue SD card into the MetaModule's internal memory.

 14. When the firmware update is complete, power off the MetaModule.